dm17ryk/nicels/README.md

 ```
 You will see the informational message from CMake until tests are added.【F:CMakeLists.txt†L159-L170】

+## Configuration files and themes
+`nls` loads its colour themes and icon maps from YAML files.
+The search order is:

+1. A directory specified via the `NLS_DATA_DIR` environment variable (highest priority).
+2. `./yaml/` relative to the current working directory.
+3. `yaml/` next to the executable and its parent directory.
+4. System-wide defaults:
+   - Linux/macOS: `/etc/dm17ryk/nicels/yaml`
+   - Windows: the directory that contains the installed executable
+5. Per-user overrides:
+   - Linux/macOS: `~/.nicels/yaml`
+   - Windows: `%APPDATA%\.nicels\yaml` (falling back to `%USERPROFILE%` if needed)

+When both a global and a user YAML file exist for the same resource, `nls`
+loads the global configuration first and then applies the user entries on top,
+allowing per-user customisation without modifying the installation.
+If
+`NLS_DATA_DIR` is set, files from that directory take precedence and suppress
+user overrides for matching resources.
+Missing YAML files are silently ignored;
+compiled-in defaults remain in effect.【F:src/resources.cpp†L9-L116】【F:src/theme.cpp†L360-L505】

+Palette definitions (`colors.yaml`, `dark_theme.yaml`, and `light_theme.yaml`)
+support per-user overrides for the existing keys so you can tweak individual
+colours without copying the full files; new keys are ignored.
+Icon maps
+(`files.yaml`, `folders.yaml`, and their alias files) accept additional entries
+in user overrides, letting you introduce new file and folder icons or aliases
+alongside the bundled defaults.

+To create additional colour schemes, add a `<name>_theme.yaml` file to any of
+the configuration directories above.
+Launch `nls` with `--theme=<name>` to load
+it; the program reports an error and falls back to the default theme when the
+named file is missing.

 ## CLI usage
 ### Quick start
 `nls` mirrors the GNU `ls` workflow.
 Listing the current directory with Git